Tokyo Yushun (Japanese Derby) Preview, Tips, Runners & Trends

 Japanese Derby Trainer Statistics

-The leading trainer in the Tokyo Yushun over the last 10 renewals is Yasuo Tomomichi, who has won the race three times, with those three winners coming from Makahiki (2016), Wagnerian (2018) and Do Deuce (2022).
-There is one trainer who has not had the best of times in the Tokyo Yushun, Yasutoshi Ikee has sent a total of 13 runners to the race without recording any wins.
+The leading trainer in the Tokyo Yushun over the last 10 renewals is Yasuo Tomomichi, who has won the race twice, with those two winners coming from Wagnerian (2018) and Do Deuce (2022).
+One trainer has not had the best of times in the Tokyo Yushun; Yasutoshi Ikee has sent a total of 11 runners to the race without recording a win.

 Here are some of the top Tokyo Yushun trainer statistics over the last 10 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):